oussamaamor/CANbus/README.md

 ## Project Structure

-- **main.c**: The main C source file containing the implementation of the CAN bus system.
+- **CAN.c**: The main C source file containing the implementation of the CAN bus system.

 ## Features